 a.
 Where the offender, while being deprived of the power of self-control by grave and sudden anger, causes the death of the person who gave such anger,

-• Where the offender himself or herself gives provocation(anger) to another with the intent to do harm to anyone and anything done by that other person upon being so provoked causes the death of any person.
+- Where the offender himself or herself gives provocation(anger) to another with the intent to harm anyone, and anything done by that other person upon being so provoked causes the death of any person.

 b.
-Where the offender in the exercise in good faith of the right of private defense exceeds the limit of such power and causes the death of the person against whom he or she is exercising the such right of private defense,
+Where the offender, in the exercise in good faith of the right of private defense, exceeds the limit of such power and causes the death of the person against whom he or she is exercising such right of private defense,

 c.
 Where death is caused instantly in the heat of passion upon a sudden quarrel.